 Bank station opened in February 1900, named after the Bank of England which sits almost above it.
 The Bank complex is the interchange for the Northern Line, Central Line, Waterloo & City Lines, and the Docklands Light Railway.
-The northern Lines precursor was a railway line called City and South London Railway.
-Bank Station is linked to Monument station by way of underground walk passageways.
+The Northern Lines precursor was a railway line called City and South London Railway.
+Bank Station is linked to Monument Station through underground walk passageways.
 Monument station is named after the Monument to the great fire of London which opened in 1884.
-Monument station is the connection station for the District and Circle Lines.
+The monument station is the connection station for the District and Circle line.
 These stations are located in the heart of the city under the Zone 1 ticket fare, they remain one of the busiest interchange stations on the London Underground Network serving in excess of 100 million passengers per year, the 4th busiest in London.

-Where can you go from Bank Station, Monument Station, and the new Walbrook complex?
+Where can go from Bank, Monument, and Walbrook station

 6 lines, illustrating the start and end stations of these lines and the next station you can get to from Bank / Monument

 West Ruislip <<– St. Paul’s – Bank – Liverpool Street –>>Epping

 Morden <<– London Bridge – Bank – Moorgate –>> Edgware

 Waterloo & City Line from Bank Station

 Bank ->> Waterloo